 Anyone witnessing statutory declarations should adhere to social distancing measures.

 These amendments are temporary.
-The regulations will cease to operate at when the COVID-19 Emergency Response Act 2020 expires on 9 October 2020, unless an earlier date for expiration is fixed by notice in the SA Government Gazette.
+The regulations will cease to operate when section 16 of the COVID-19 Emergency Response Act 2020 expires.